-- New applications for accommodations are submitted through SARC Online to the Coordinator of Accessibility Resources; currently Lori Clapis, whose office is located in the Student Accessibility Resource Center located on level A in the LITC.
-The application and supporting medical and testing documents are reviewed within 10 days by the Accessibility Council.
-(Counseling Center, Health Center, and Administrative staff)
+- New applications for accommodations are submitted through SARC Online to the Student Accessibility Coordinator; the Student Accessibility Resource Center located on level A in the LITC, room A78.
+The application and supporting medical and testing documents are reviewed within 10 days.

 - Students should notify their professors in the classes they choose to utilize their approved accommodations at the start of the semester, but absolutely not less than 10 days before they need their accommodations in place.
 Professors may receive notifications during the semester from some students who recently received accommodations approval.

 Extra time on exams and quizzes: Students with this accommodation are allowed extended time on all timed in-class tests and quizzes.
 This accommodation does not apply to assignments completed outside of class, as long as adequate notice of the due date is provided.
 If faculty cannot easily or adequately accommodate students in the classroom for exams, students should arrange with SARC, with faculty approval, to take their exams in the testing center.
 Students must submit an online exam request and Faculty will receive an email copy of the request.
 Please note the exam time requested by the student to be sure that you are in agreement.

 Typical reasons for this accommodation: students have learning disabilities that compromise their processing speed, making it difficult to complete exams in the allotted time; students have a reading disability and need additional time to process the information they are reading; students have an attentional disorder, making the ability to focus on the task at hand challenging.